Understanding IT Quality Assurance Essentials

 These principles, supported by industry best practices, guide QA professionals in implementing a comprehensive and systematic approach to software testing.
 By adhering to these principles, organizations can reduce the risk of defects, enhance the quality of their software, and ensure a smooth user experience.

-ALSO READ Understanding SEO in Information Technology Explained
+ALSO READ Is an MBA in Information Technology Worth It?

 Figure 1: Software Testing Principles